-During our visit to MSC Magnifica the representative of the cruise line hinted at a change to the loyalty program.
-The new MSC Voyagers Club promises to give us more every time we cruise with MSC Cruises.
+During our visit to MSC Magnifica the MSC Cruises’ representative hinted at a change to the loyalty program.
+The new MSC Voyagers Club promises to give guests more every time they cruise with MSC Cruises.

 The MSC Voyagers Club includes five levels of membership.